Onto-Med/gfo-light/docs/README.md

 Relators are attributives that connect other entities (role players) by relational roles (played by role players), i.e., represent individual relation instances.
 For example, a relator could be defined that describes the relative location of an object (playing the target object role) in relation to another object (playing the reference object role), e.g., the location of a person relative to the city centre or the location of an anatomical structure relative to the longitudinal axis.
-Such relators can be further classified, e.g., according to direction (in anthropology/anatomy, e.g., dorsal, ventral or lateral).
+Such relators can be further classified, e.g., according to direction (in anthropology/anatomy, e.g., dorsal, ventral, or lateral).
 Other examples are the marriage (relator) of John and Mary (in which Mary plays the wife role and John the husband role) or the winner-loser relator (Example 2b, winnerLoserRelatorEndOfMatch, aWinnerRole).

 Similar to qualities, relations can also be represented by simple object properties (such as *hasPart*).